June 23, 2024

 While traveling in Japan, among several personal quests, I wanted to find signs of Anne of Green Gables.
 I wasn't sure if I would spot her, but I did.
 I managed to find Anne Shirley in Fukuoka.

 I was spending some time in JR Hakata City, a giant mall with a major train station hub at its core.
 While there, I visited the Bandai Namco Crossstore.
 The place was kind of mesmerizing, with a giant Pac-Man video game and lots of toys and other games.
-One section of the store had hundreds of capsule machines.
+One section of the store had hundreds of capsule toy machines (gachapon).
 You drop 400 yen into a machine, turn a lever, and receive a random toy from a selection of toys pictured on the machine.
-I walked around a bit, wondering if I might spot a machine featuring World Masterpiece Theatre toys, and I found one pretty quickly.
+I walked around a bit, wondering if I might spot a machine featuring World Masterpiece Theater toys, and I found one pretty quickly.

 The machine contained five toys, and among them was an Anne of Green Gables (Akage no An) model.
 It took a bit of trying, but I got the toy I wanted.